Complete Guide to Warehouse Management Systems (WMS)

 Gain Full Control Over Multiple Storage Systems Located in Different Company Areas

-- A Modula unit to store assembly parts or consumables
+- Assembly parts or consumables

-- A Modula unit for semi-finished or pre-assembled products
+- Semi-finished or pre-assembled products

 Integrate the WMS Easily With ERP Systems